AbdullahHR10/alx-system_engineering-devops/0x00-shell_basics/README.md

 # ALX SE Programme Project 0x00.
 Shell, basics

-This project (0x00) is part of the [alx-system_engineering-devops](https://github.com/AbdullahHR10/alx-system_engineering-devops) repository, It focuses on learning Shell Basics and includes various tasks
+This project (0x00) is part of the [alx-system_engineering-devops](https://github.com/AbdullahHR10/alx-system_engineering-devops) repository, It focuses on learning Shell Basics and includes various tasks to utilize the information learned

 ## Learning Objectives
 ### General